 Like most of my generation, foreign food was a foreign concept when I was growing up.

-The first time I ate quiche was when I was well into my teams, and my mother called it Picnic Pie.
+The first time I ate quiche was when I was well into my teens, and my mother called it Picnic Pie.

 The first pizza I had was when I was a student and it was scone fought, covered in tinned spaghetti topped with bacon and cheese.